Get

 The AAFCO nutrient profile states that dog diets should contain a minimum of 22.5% protein (based on dry matter) for growth and 18% DM for maintenance.
 The AAFCO minimum crude fat level for growing puppies is 8.5%, and 5.5% for adult dogs.

 So the individual requirements for your dog will vary depending on their age, activity levels, and their health status.
-It’s always best to consult with your veterinarian when trying to figure out the best nutritional plan for your dog.
+It’s always best to consult with a veterinarian when trying to figure out the best nutritional plan for your dog.

 Conclusion